tapjs/tapjs/README.md

   --harmony                   Enable all Harmony flags in JavaScript tests

   --strict                    Run JS tests in 'use strict' mode

-  -t<n> --timeout=<n>         Time out tests after this many seconds.
-                              Defaults to 30, or the value of the TAP_TIMEOUT environment variable.

-  -h --help                   print this thing you're looking at

-  -v --version                show the version of this program

   --                          Stop parsing flags, and treat any additional
                               command line arguments as filenames.